Force dealers to compete for your business.

 There are a few more safety features that get included on the Essence.
 A rear cross traffic alert comes standard.
 A lane change alert with a side blind zone alert is there to assist you with safely changing lanes by letting you know when another vehicle is hovering in your side blind spot.

-Compare the Envision Essence vs Premium Trim Levels.
-What is the difference?
+Compare the Envision Essence vs Premium - What is the difference?

 The Premium trim level marks the biggest upgrade in the line-up.
 This trim level nabs you the more powerful 2.0-L turbo engine and new 9-speed automatic transmission - a pairing that drivers will likely enjoy over the powertrain found on the three lower trim levels.
 In addition to the improved powertrain, the Premium comes with standard all-wheel drive.
 A dual outlet exhaust, electronic locking rear differential with a twin clutch, and HiPer strut front suspension are all mechanical upgrades that can be found on the Premium.